 Recent DOL Guidelines

-In April of 2018, the DOL issued Field Assistance Bulletin (FAB 2018-01), which signals a more cautious note than previous guidance regarding consideration of ESG factors with respect to plan investments.
-The DOL states that fiduciaries “must not too readily treat ESG factors as economically relevant” to a decision regarding an investment choice.
+In April of 2018, the DOL issued Field Assistance Bulletin (FAB 2018-01), which provides further guidance to previous Interpretive Bulletins and signals a more cautious note about fiduciaries’ consideration of ESG criteria.
+The DOL states that fiduciaries must not too-readily treat ESG criteria as being “economically relevant” to the decision about an investment choice.
 Rather, plan fiduciaries “must always put first the economic interests of the plan in providing retirement benefits.”
-The recent FAB does not preclude the use of ESG funds in employer-sponsored plans.
-It does, however, caution plan fiduciaries that the weight given to ESG factors should also be appropriate to the relative level of risk and return associated with other relevant economic factors.

-Finally, FAB 2018-1 addresses the area of shareholder activism.
-Specifically, it states that before a fiduciary uses plan assets to actively engage with company management on environmental or social matters, the fiduciary must perform (and document) a thorough cost/benefit analysis pertaining to the best interests of the plan’s participants.
+Finally, FAB 2018-01 addresses the area of shareholder activism.
+Specifically, it states that before a fiduciary uses plan assets to actively engage with a company’s management on environmental or social matters, the fiduciary must perform (and document) a thorough cost/benefit analysis pertaining to the best interests of the plan’s participants.

-Any action not aligned with this mindset will be viewed negatively by not only regulators but the industry as a whole.
+Any action not aligned with this mindset will be viewed negatively by regulators and the industry as a whole.